 - Boot has the feeling of an all-mountain trail with an overall advanced rating and some possible double black options in the future.
 Long turns and an open forest lead to large boulders and optional rock drops.

 - It might not sound long at 900’ but hold onto your saddle!
 Blaster is a more difficult, downhill single-track trail filled with rocks and steep slopes.
 Experienced riders only.

-- Born in the days of old with the newness of the current trails This section of trail has challenged many riders over the years.
-The rock garden has multiple lines with that range in difficulty from steep rock faces to a full on rock drop.
-The trail then leads to the refurbished jump section including a wooden drop.
+- Born in the days of old with the newness of the current trails, this section of trail has challenged many riders over the years.
+The rock garden has multiple lines that range in difficulty from steep rock faces to a full-on rock drop.
+The trail then leads to the refurbished jump section, including a wooden drop.